JcaPetri/Apolo-Articles-MySql/README.md

 					DateTimeStamp		--> The DateTimeStamp is the datetime UTC of the last modification.
 					TableHistory		-->	The TableHistory contain then change history of each column.
 	 		Comments:
-				In each microservice and database, you have one DataElement_Tbl.
+				In each microservice and database, you have one DataElements_Tbl.
 It work as a specific dictionary for it.
 				Example:
 					In the System Microservice you have the meaning of all databases tables, columns, stored procedures, views, java entities, classes, etc.
 					In the Person Microservice you have the meaning of all person (legal or natural) whom can interact with the system.